-Most of the recreational prawn catch comes from the south coast in the Strait of Georgia (66%) and the WCVI (20%) (Fisheries & Oceans Canada 2012).
-The highest recreational prawn fishing effort is in Saanich Inlet, Stuart Channel, and Alberni Inlet and includes also the waters around Howe Sound, Quadra / Cortes Islands, Powell River and Sechelt, Nanaimo, Barkley Sound, and Gold River / Tahsis.
+Most of the recreational prawn catch comes from the south coast in the Strait of Georgia (80%) and the WCVI (15%).
+The highest recreational prawn fishing effort is in Saanich Inlet, Stuart Channel, Alberni Inlet and Howe Sound, and includes also the waters around, Quadra / Cortes Islands, Powell River and Sechelt, Nanaimo, Barkley Sound, and Gold River / Tahsis.

-First Nations' communal licences and harvest documents identify the area where First Nations may fish for FSC harvest.
+First Nations' communal licences and harvest documents identify the area where First Nations may fish for FSC or domestic purposes.